jack-morgan/Personal-Website/_posts/2017-06-10-Capital-BikeShare-Analysis.md

 Seaborn's countplot allows us to aggregate the data off a categorial feature, which in this case is `hour`.
 The countplot is similar to the barplot except that the estimator is explicitly counting the number of occurences (which is why we only pass the x value).

 We plot each year side-by-side so that it is easier to compare visually.
+We use the keyword argument `sharey=True` so that all the plots share the same y-axis, and thus

 A common issue with Matplolib is overlapping subplots or figures.
 We can use `plt.tight_layout()` method, which automatically adjusts the positions of the axes on the figure canvas so that there is no overlapping content.